balfo017/pem-app/README.md

 ## Documentation

-This app docs is still in progress so feel free to add your PR to make it better!
+This app docs are still in progress so feel free to add your PR to make it better!
-- To enhance this documentation you can use GitHub's [markdown cheat sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).
+- To enhance it you can use GitHub's [markdown cheat sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).

 ## Stack Used
  - [React Native](https://reactnative.dev/)